yepedraza/yepedraza.github.io/projects/maskDetection.md

 <img class="img-fluid" src="../img/faceMask/model.png">

 The model has 23M training parameters aprox and you can download it [here](https://drive.google.com/file/d/1oLV40ere7hftzJzp2v2hInLxv9cE90i0/view?usp=sharing).
-Finally, I obtained a model with 94.78% accuracy in prediction and with anerror of 0.1541.(https://github.com/yepedraza/mask-detection).
+Finally, I obtained a model with 94.78% accuracy in prediction and with an error of 0.1541.

 <img class="img-fluid" width="450" height="350" src="../img/faceMask/model_accuracy.png">
 <img class="img-fluid" width="450" height="350" src="../img/faceMask/model_loss.png">

-You can see detaily the codes and documentation in this [Repo].
+You can see detaily the codes and documentation in this [Repo](https://github.com/yepedraza/mask-detection).
 Thanks for reading 😄